vojtech-dobes/nette-forms-gpspicker/README.md

 {/form}
 ```

-Keep on mind that you cannot render any other inputs inside of `{gpspicker}` macro.
+Keep in mind that you cannot render any other inputs inside of `{gpspicker}` macro.

-### Search address
+### Search by address

 Enabled by default, GpsPicker supports searching map by typing the address.
-Map will be prepended by extra `<input>` element,
+Extra `<input>` element will be prepended to map,
-which will provide Google Places Autocomplete service.
+enhanced by Google Places Autocomplete service.

-If you would like to render it manually, use this:
+If you like to render it manually, use `search` key:

 ```html
 {gpspicker coords}